CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

     Trident II switches.

-  - Mellanox switches, only with [VLAN-aware bridges](/version/cumulus-linux-40/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode) with 802.1ad and only with single tag translation.
+  - Mellanox switches, only with [VLAN-aware bridges](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode) with 802.1ad and only with single tag translation.

 ## <span>Remove the Early Access QinQ Metapackage</span>

-If you upgrade Cumulus Linux from a version earlier than 3.4.0 with the early access QinQ metapackage installed, you need to remove the `cumulus-qinq` metapackage before upgrading to Cumulus Linux 3.4.0 or later.
+If you are upgrading Cumulus Linux from a version earlier than 3.4.0 and had installed the early access QinQ metapackage, you need to remove the `cumulus-qinq` metapackage before upgrading to Cumulus Linux 3.4.0 or later.
 To remove the `cumulus-qinq` metapackage, read the [early access feature](https://support.cumulusnetworks.com/hc/en-us/articles/202933878)